KnpLabs/KnpGaufretteBundle/README.markdown

 ## GridFS (gridfs)

-Allows you to use a gridfs as an adapter.
+Adapter that allows you to use a MongoDB GridFS for storing files.

 ### Parameters